Operation Hardtack I: Koa

-At 0630 on May 13, the Koa surface device was detonated at the western side of Dridrilbwij.
+At 06:30 on May 13, the Koa surface device was detonated at the western side of Dridrilbwij.
 The size of the blast was 1.37 MtonTNT, around 76 times larger than the yield of the previous surface test, Cactus.
 The test was conducted in a large water tank.
 Within 17 minutes of the blast, surface clouds reached approximately 60000 ft.
 Nuclear fallout predictions for Koa were larger and covered a broader range than Cactus, with significantly higher radiation levels, an order of magnitude larger, in the immediate region surrounding the blast.
 There had been a larger nuclear barge detonation, the 1.85 MtonTNT Apache test, off the island of Dridrilbwij two years prior in 1956, during which the island survived.
 The detonation of the Koa device, however, caused complete destruction of the island.

 The Department of Defense (DOD) sponsored a series of experiments for Koa: Projects 1.4, 1.7, 1.8, 1.9, 1.12, 2.9, 3.2, 3.6, 5.1, 5.3.
 6.4, 6.5, 6.6, 6.9. and 6.11.
 Project 1.4, which sought to study land craters post detonation for several shots, took ground survey measurements from surface zero out to 2,500 ft.
 Detailed measurements could not be made until four days after the blast due to radiation levels.
 Using a boat, the majority of the crater was mapped, though some measurements could not be made until 1959 due to radioactivity levels around the Koa blast site.
 In Project 1.9, the blast-induced pressure through the soil was measured by burying 43 drums at depths ranging from 0 to 20 ft and around 3000 ft feet from the Koa blast site.
 The early radioactive cloud samples, normally collected post-shot as a part of Project 2.8 using a UCRL rocket sampler, were not collected after the Koa test due to technical difficulties.
-Fallout at high and low altitudes utilizing B-57D and WB-50 aircraft were measured with no technical problems.
+Fallout at high and low altitudes using B-57D and WB-50 aircraft were measured with no technical problems.
 Project 3.6, which was conducted only on Koa, tested the effects of the blast on reinforced-concrete slabs buried close to surface zero.
 One station was located at 1830 ft from the blast site, and the other was located 3100 ft away.
 Project 5.2 was designed to measure the radiation levels using film badges on different areas of the aircraft and on the pilot directly.
 Koa had the lowest average radiation measurements of the eight shots on this project, with aircraft 827 ranging from 0.01-0.02R and aircraft 831 reporting levels between 0.03-0.19R.
 Unlike in the Cactus test, all nine film badges from both aircraft were successfully recovered and reported.